grasshoff/philhistcomp/documentation/docs/nurse_hate_thread/Zwischenbericht.md

 # The female non-heroes in online "nurse hate threads"

+### Regine Rørstad Torbjørnsen

+[image]

 ### Background

 Since the beginning of the Covid-19 pandemic nurses (alongside doctors and other medical workers) have been celebrated globally for risking their health and working overtime in order to fight the virus.
 The work done by nurses has been subject to increased attention, which has led to a debate on their work conditions, wages, and the social recognition of their profession.

 The mainstream celebration of nurses has, however, also provoked hatred and frustration in certain sub-discourses.
-On the male dominated online imageboard [4chan](4chan.org) there has been a rise of discussion threads revolving around hatred against nurses.
+On the male dominated online imageboard [4chan](https://4chan.org) there has been a rise of discussion threads revolving around hatred against nurses.
 These threads mostly appear on the board /pol/ ("Politically Incorrect") and are referred to as "nurse hate threads".
 The vast majority of these discussions combine the hatred against nurses with explicit misogyny; the nurses are claimed to be incapable, immoral or immature in virtue of being women.
 Moreover, these negative characterizations of nurses seemingly aim at creating an antithesis to the figure of the hero.
 Nurses (predominantly in virtue of being women) are ridiculed as not skilled, ethical, mature, or smart enough to be real heroes.
 Rather, they are assumed to take advantage of the pandemic to stage themselves as heroes.

 The observations sketched above give rise to multiple questions.
 Why is the figure of a female hero so negatively received in certain online sub-discourses?
 Are such misogynist attitudes augmented in the context of a pandemic?
 The Covid-19 virus causes global fear and instability.
 Thus, there is reason to believe that the hatred against female nurses is partly driven by a notion of powerlessness and a fear of transforming power relations.
 The act of care-taking and the notion of power are in a complex relation.
 If somebody has the skills and knowledge to save your life it may give rise to a feeling of dependence.[^1]  In fact, the world's societies are absolutely dependent on medical workers, both for health and financial reasons.
 The pandemic has made this dependency obvious.
 It has emphasized the necessity of nurses and the fact that they are crucial in a time of crisis.